-A high grade in GCSE English Language and English Literature is Applied Law indicative of success in this subject.
-To have studied Art, Textiles or Product Design in Year 11 and achieved at least a Grade 4 OR at least a Pass in the externally Art and Design examined component of a relevant BTEC.
-You do not need to have studied Business previously BUT if you did take BTEC Business in Year 11 then you need to have achieved at Business least a Pass in the externally examined component.
-You do not need to have studied Media previously BUT if you did take BTEC Media in Year 11 then you need to have achieved at leas Creative Media a Pass in the externally examined component.
-It would be beneficial to have studied Health and Social Care in Yea 11 but this is not essential.
-If you did take BTEC Health and Social Care in Year 11 then you need to have achieved at least a Pass in Health and Social Care the externally examined component.
-Experience in Key Stage 4 qualifications in Media, Business, IT or Information Technology Computer Science would be beneficial.
-Previous experience of BTEC or GCSE Dance/Drama in school, or other dance/drama qualifications outside of school, are required.
-Performance (Dance & dance audition may be required to assess your suitability for this Drama) course.
-You do not need to have studied Sport previously BUT if you did Sport and Exercise take BTEC Sport in Year 11 then you need to have achieved at least Science a Pass in the externally examined component.
+Applied Law A high grade in GCSE English Language and English Literature is indicative of success in this subject.
+Art and Design To have studied Art, Textiles or Product Design in Year 11 and achieved at least a grade 4 OR at least a Pass in the externally examined component of a relevant BTEC.
+Business You do not need to have studied this subject previously BUT if you did take BTEC Business in Year 11 then you need to have achieved at least a Pass in the externally examined component.
+Creative Media You do not need to have studied this subject previously BUT if you did take BTEC Media in Year 11 then you need to have achieved at least a Pass in the externally examined component.
+Health and Social Care (AAQ) You do not need to have studied this subject previously BUT if you did take BTEC Health & Social in Year 11 then you need to have achieved at least a Pass in the externally examined component.
+Information Technology (AAQ) Experience in Key Stage 4 qualifications in Media, Business, IT or Computer Science would be beneficial.
+Performance (Dance) Previous experience of BTEC or GCSE Dance in school or other dance qualifications outside of school is required.
+A dance audition may be required to assess your suitability for this course.
+Sport and Exercise Science If you did take BTEC Sport in Year 11 then you need to have achieved at least a Pass in the externally examined component.

-Standard Entry: GCSE Grade 5 or above in Mathematics and English (Language or Literature) plus 4 other GCSEs at Grade 4 or above (this includes BTECs at Merit or Distinction).
+Standard Entry: GCSE grade 5 or above in Mathematics and English (Language or Literature) plus 4 other GCSEs at grade 4 or above (this includes BTECs at Merit or Distinction).

-Biology At least 2 Grade 6s in GCSE Combined Science OR 2 Grade 6s in GCSE triple award with one of these in Biology.
-Chemistry At least 2 Grade 6s in GCSE Combined Science OR 2 Grade 6s in GCSE triple award with one of these in Chemistry.
-A minimum of a Grade 6 in GCSE Mathematics.
-Computer Science A minimum of Grade 5 in GCSE Computer Science.
-A minimum of Grade 6 in GCSE Mathematics.
-English Language and A minimum of Grade 6 in either GCSE English Language or Literature and a Literature Grade 5 in the other.
-French A minimum of Grade 6 in GCSE French.
-Further Mathematics A minimum of Grade 8 in GCSE Mathematics with significant exposure to Grade 9 questions as these are the foundation for each unit.
-NOTE: You must be studying A Level Mathematics in order to study Further Mathematics.
-Geography A minimum of Grade 5 in GCSE Geography.
-German A minimum of Grade 6 in GCSE German.
-History A minimum of Grade 6 in GCSE History.
-Mathematics A minimum of Grade 7 in GCSE Mathematics.
+Biology At least 2 grade 6s in GCSE Combined Science OR 2 grade 6s in GCSE triple award with one of these in Biology.
+Chemistry At least 2 grade 6s in GCSE Combined Science OR 2 grade 6s in GCSE triple award with one of these in Chemistry.
+A minimum of a grade 6 in GCSE Mathematics.
+Computer Science A minimum of grade 6 in GCSE Computer Science.
+A minimum of grade 6 in GCSE Mathematics.
+English Language and Literature A minimum of grade 6 in either GCSE English Language or Literature and a grade 5 in the other.
+French A minimum of grade 6 in GCSE French.
+Further Mathematics A minimum of grade 8 in GCSE Mathematics with significant exposure to grade 9 questions as these are the foundation for each unit.
+NOTE: You must be studying A level Mathematics in order to study Further Mathematics.
+Geography A minimum of grade 5 in GCSE Geography.
+History A minimum of grade 6 in GCSE History.
+Mathematics A minimum of grade 7 in GCSE Mathematics.
 Philosophy and Ethics You do not need to have studied this subject at GCSE.
-A minimum of Grade 5 in GCSE Philosophy and Ethics if taken.
-Physics At least 2 Grade 6s in GCSE Combined Science OR 2 Grade 6s in GCSE triple award with one of these in Physics.
-A minimum of a Grade 6 in GCSE Mathematics.
+A minimum of grade 5 in GCSE Philosophy and Ethics if taken.
+Physics At least 2 grade 6s in GCSE Combined Science OR 2 grade 6s in GCSE triple award with one of these in Physics.
+A minimum of a grade 6 in GCSE Mathematics.
 Psychology You do not need to have studied this subject at GCSE.
-A minimum of Grade 5 in GCSE Psychology if taken.
-A minimum of Grade 5 in GCSE Biology or 2 Grade 5s in Combined Science.
+A minimum of grade 5 in GCSE Psychology if taken.
+A minimum of grade 5 in GCSE Biology or 2 grade 5s in Combined Science.
 Sociology You do not need to have studied this subject at GCSE.
-A minimum of Grade 5 in GCSE Sociology if taken.
-Statistics A minimum of Grade 6 in GCSE Mathematics.
+A minimum of grade 5 in GCSE Sociology if taken.
+Statistics A minimum of grade 6 in GCSE Mathematics.

-A LEVEL BIOLOGY COURSEWORK/EXAM SPLIT: 100% Exam plus practical skills endorsement
+A LEVEL BIOLOGY COURSEWORK/EXAM SPLIT: 100% exam plus practical skills endorsement